Ever cough, sneeze, laugh, do jumping jacks or lift something heavy after having a baby? How’d that go for you?

 Excess body fat: The excess body fat increases pressure on the bladder.

-Other chronic diseases: kidney disease and diabetes to name a few.
+Other chronic diseases: Kidney disease and diabetes to name a few.

-High Impact activities : this is listed because of the quick movements and resulting pressure on the abdomen
+High Impact activities : This is listed because of the quick movements and resulting pressure on the abdomen.

 Straight from moms:

-- Waiting far too long to seek help
+- Waiting far too long to seek help was a problem

-- Coping with pads and dark clothing
+- Coping with pads and dark clothing was helpful

 - Avoid the triggers, but for anyone that’s tried to hold in a cough or sneeze you know that’s not happening